 Health hazards or Safety-related problems

 Health and safety are paramount.
 You need to make sure that every unit has functioning fire alarms, sprinklers, and fire extinguishers.
 You’ll also want to get regular pest inspections, particularly if your building is old.
+You may also want to reduce other risks such as clutter being cleaned up.
+Clutter is probable cause to risking health and safety.
+It’s wise to get a storage unit closeby for example. if you’re living in Chiswick, you will want to find a closeby self storage in chiswick to make the whole logistics issue easy as pie.

 An eviction isn’t is about looking after the building, but it does involve looking after your property investment.
 Although you have every right to evict a tenant, this process has to be done according to the law.
 First, you need to determine if your reason for eviction is valid; the tenant failed to pay rent for a certain period or the tenant violated the terms of their lease.
 And second, you need to give the tenant sufficient notice; Utah law requires three days notice.